The Ellie Blog

 Time To Make New Friends

-Once you’ve had time to heal, it’s time to put yourself out there again and start building new relationships.
+Once you’ve had time to heal, it’s time to put yourself out there again and start building new friendships.
 And even though it may not be as easy to make friends as an adult as it was as a child, there are many paths you can take to making new friends and having positive, lasting relationships.

 Focus on having positive experiences and doing what you love to do.
 Eventually, you’ll meet other like-minded people and become friends.
 And when you’re focusing on the moment, and on what you love, chances are you’ll naturally block out any toxicity that may come your way.